 Now, how about those sponges?
 It’s no secret that damp sponges are a place where germs and bacteria thrive.
 There are many opinions on how often sponges should be replaced, but when that time does come guess what happens to most sponges when they are thrown in the trash?
 That polyester scrubber?
 NOTHING.
-It will sit in the landfill, forever.
+It will sit in the landfill forever.
 The dyes and glues found in the rest of most cellulose sponges are also harmful to the environment.

-The Eco Friendly Alternative
+The Eco-Friendly Alternative

 You can substitute using paper towels for wiping wet messes with a sponge and dry with a dish towel or cleaning cloth.
 Cloth napkins can also replace the use of paper towels at the dinner table as well!

 It can take time to adjust to not using paper towels, and it’s been said that it takes about 3 weeks to make a habit.
-As we mentioned earlier, it’s time to take action to protecting our environment and any step (no matter how small) is a step in the right direction!
+As we mentioned earlier, it’s time to take action to protect our environment and any step (no matter how small) is a step in the right direction!

 What steps are you taking in your home to Going Green in 2017?

-What are your favorite eco friendly cleaning tools?
+What are your favorite eco-friendly cleaning tools?